oktadev/okta-blog/_source/_posts/2022-05-04-angular-microfrontend-deploy.md

 ## Deploy your micro-frontend project using Vercel

 Now that the cupcakes site is working locally let's deploy this beautiful website using [Vercel](https://vercel.com/).
-Ensure you've authorized Vercel access to GitHub because we'll take advantage of the built-in integration to deploy changes from the main branch automatically.
+Ensure you've authorized Vercel access to GitHub because we'll take advantage of the built-in integration to deploy changes from the `main` branch automatically.

-First, push your project up to a GitHub repo.
+First, [push your project up to a GitHub repo](https://docs.github.com/en/get-started/quickstart/create-a-repo).
 If you wish to obscure your Okta configuration, you can make the repo private.
 The Okta configuration code is not confidential information, as single-page applications are public clients.
 If you don't like committing the configuration values into code, you can load the configuration values at runtime or use environment variables as part of your build step.
 I won't get into the details of how to handle that here, but I will include some links at the end.
+Make sure to leave the checkbox for **Intialize this repository with a README** unchecked.

+{% img blog/angular-microfrontend-deploy/github-repo.jpg alt:"GitHub repo creation with private repo selected and 'Add a README file' checkbox unchecked" width:"600" %}{: .center-image }

 In the Vercel dashboard, press the **+ New Project** button to import a Git repository.
 Depending on what permissions you granted to Vercel, you might see your newly created GitHub repo immediately.
 If not, follow the instructions to adjust GitHub app permissions and allow Vercel access to the repo.
 Press the **Import** button for the repo to continue.
 You'll see a form to configure the project within Vercel.

-The idea behind micro-frontends is to be able to deploy each application independently.
+The idea behind micro frontends is to be able to deploy each application independently.
 We can do this in Vercel by creating a separate project for each application.
 Vercel limits the number of projects for a single repo to three in the free plan.
 What an extraordinary coincidence!

 First, we'll configure the project for the micro-frontend host, the `shell` application.
 To keep the projects organized, incorporate the application name into the Vercel project name, such as `okta-angular-mfe-shell`.
 You'll also need to update the build command and output directory for the `shell` application.
 Update your configuration to look like the screenshot below.